HasangerGames/suroi-wiki/app/(wiki)/equipment/armor/articles/tactical_vesta.md

-The **Tactical Vest** is a piece of [Equipment](/equipment) added the in the v0.7.0 "Geared Up" update on July 10, 2023.
+The **Tactical Vest** is a piece of [Equipment](/equipment) added in the v0.7.0 "Geared Up" update on July 10, 2023.
 It is the third and final vest tier and reduces the most damage out of all types of equipment.

 # Obtaining